Seshoeshoe: Name

-The local name shweshwe is derived from the fabric's association with Lesotho's King Moshoeshoe I, also spelled "Moshweshwe".
+The local name seshoeshoe is derived from the fabric's association with Lesotho's King Moshoeshoe I,.
 Moshoeshoe I was gifted with the fabric by French missionaries in the 1840s and subsequently popularised it.

 It is also known as sejeremane or seshoeshoe in Sotho as well as terantala (derived from Afrikaans tarentaal), and ujamani in Xhosa, after 19th century German and Swiss settlers who imported the blaudruck ("blue print") fabric for their clothing and helped entrench it in South African and Basotho culture.

-In Botswana, this traditional fabric is known as "leteisi," 'jeremani," or "German print."

 Uses

-Shweshwe is traditionally used to make dresses, skirts, aprons and wraparound clothing.
+Shweshwe is traditionally used to make dresses, skirts, aprons and wrap around clothing.
 Shweshwe clothing is traditionally worn by newly married Xhosa women, known as makoti, and married Sotho women.
 Xhosa women have also incorporated the fabric into their traditional ochre-coloured blanket clothing.

-In Botswana, the fabric is also traditionally associated with brides and married women, but has recently moved into much wider popularity.

 Aside from traditional wear, shweshwe is used in contemporary South African fashion design for women and men from all ethnic groups, as well as for making accessories and upholstery.
 It is also used in the United States as a quilting fabric.